 - Sage offers a variety of other services to payroll users, including employee screening, pay-as-you-go workers' compensation, retirement plan administration and flexible spending administration.

-It also disappointing that Sage is not an accredited member of the Better Business Bureau.
-Despite that, however, the company, has an A- rating.
-As of March 2018, Sage has had 27 complaints filed against it.
+It's also disappointing that Sage is not an accredited member of the Better Business Bureau and has an F rating.
+As of September 2018, Sage has had eight complaints filed against it.

 How Does Your Business Stack Up?
 Get a Free Business Report Card!Get My Report Card